metacpan/metacpan-cpan-extracted/distros/O/OpenAPI-Client-OpenAI/README.md

 Additional options are passed to the parent class, OpenAPI::Client, with the exception of the following extra options:

+## Other Methods

 Other methods are documented in [OpenAPI::Client::OpenAI::Methods](https://metacpan.org/pod/OpenAPI%3A%3AClient%3A%3AOpenAI%3A%3AMethods).

 The schema is documented in [OpenAPI::Client::OpenAI::Schema](https://metacpan.org/pod/OpenAPI%3A%3AClient%3A%3AOpenAI%3A%3ASchema).

+# DEPRECATED METHODS

+The following methods are deprecated and will be removed in a future release:

+- create\_chat\_completion

+    Replaced with `createChatCompletion`.

+- create\_completion

+    Replaced with `createCompletion`.

+- create\_embedding

+    Replaced with `createEmbedding`.

+- create\_image

+    Replaced with `createImage`.

+- create\_moderation

+    Replaced with `createModeration`.

+- list\_models

+    Replaced with `listModels`.

+Originally, these methods were named using `snake_case`, but to simplify the code, we retained the `camelCase` names in the main module.

 # ENVIRONMENT VARIABLES